ORNL/cpp-proposals-pub/D1673/blas_interface.md

     If we later wish to relax this restriction, then we only have to do so in one place.

+  * Add `vector_sum_of_squares`.
+    First, this gives implementers a path to implementing `vector_norm2` in a way that achieves the over/underflow guarantees intended by the BLAS Standard.
+    Second, this is a useful algorithm in itself for parallelizing vector 2-norm computation.

 ## Purpose of this paper

 This paper proposes a C++ Standard Library dense linear algebra